 As we drive, heading North West, we notice that the houses in the area are more traditional with lots of traditional thatched bure.

 It is raining and about to get dark.
 We discover that there are only 3 places for accommodation under $150 FJ a night on this part of the island.
 We are at the very top of Viti Levu.
-We see a sign to a Volivoli – just out of Rakuraku, and venture up a really rough stony road 4km.
+We see a sign to Volivoli – just out of Rakuraku, and venture up a really rough stony road 4km.

 We do the royal wave from the dining area – so pleased to be here!

-The pool is magnificent!
+The swimming pool is magnificent!

 There are free kayaks, and so next day we decide to kayak to Malake – the distant island you can just see 1.5 km away.
 My son is quite a good paddler, though we had to do a little directional ‘steering’.

 I enjoy the hammock by the beach.
 I feel quite relaxed here.

-Dinner is Tuna, Wahu and Walu (I think it is called) caught by a couple of guests at the hotel.
+Dinner is Tuna, Wahu, and Walu (I think it is called) caught by a couple of guests at the hotel.

 We pass some more traditional houses.
 I love the thatched rooftops.

-It takes us 5 hours solid driving to reach the coral coast.
+It takes us 5 hours of solid driving to reach the coral coast.
 The water is so warm – like bath water!

-We end our road trip around Viti Levu and have to return the hire car and have 4 hours to spare.
+We end our road trip around Viti Levu and have to return the hire car.
+We have 4 hours to spare.
 So we walk across to the Takutaku Resort and get permission to use their pool and to take a shower.
 We change and give our swimwear and clothes from the day to a Fijian lady as we will not bring them with us.

 It just starts to rain as we head to the airport.
 We enjoy one last Indian curry and change our money to US$.
 Tomorrow we will be in the Northern Hemisphere.
-The weird thing is we will be crossing the international date line to go to Hawaii, so we will end up arriving in the morning – of the same day we leave.
+The weird thing is we will be crossing the international date line to go to Hawaii, so we will end up arriving in the morning – on the same day we leave.